darwinia-network/crab-docs/docs/builders/integrations/bridges/eth/chainbridge.md

 Here we have put together a list of concepts applicable to the ChainBridge implementation (from Chain A to Chain B):

  - **ChainBridge Chain ID** — this is not to be confused with the chain ID of the network.
 It is a unique network identifier used by the protocol for each chain.
 It can be different from the actual chain ID of the network itself.
-For example, for Moonbase Alpha and Rinkeby, we've set the ChainBridge chain ID to 43 and 4 respectively (Kovan was set to 42)
+For example, for pangolin Alpha and Rinkeby, we've set the ChainBridge chain ID to 43 and 4 respectively (Kovan was set to 42)
  - **Resource ID** — is a 32 bytes word that is intended to uniquely identify an asset in a cross-chain environment.
 Note that the least significant byte is reserved for the chainId, so we would have 31 bytes in total to represent an asset of a chain in our bridge.
 For example, this may express tokenX on Chain A is equivalent to tokenY on Chain B
  - **Calldata** — is the parameter required for the handler that includes the information necessary to execute the proposal on Chain B. The exact serialization is defined for each handler.
 You can find more information [here](https://chainbridge.chainsafe.io/chains/ethereum/#erc20-erc721-handlers)

-## Try it on Moonbase Alpha {: #try-it-on-moonbase-alpha }
+## Try it on pangolin Alpha {: #try-it-on-pangolin-alpha }

-We have set up a relayer with the ChainBridge implementation, which is connected to our Moonbase Alpha TestNet and both Ethereum's Rinkeby and Kovan TestNets.
+We have set up a relayer with the ChainBridge implementation, which is connected to our pangolin Alpha TestNet and both Ethereum's Rinkeby and Kovan TestNets.

 ChainSafe has [pre-programmed handlers](https://chainbridge.chainsafe.io/chains/ethereum/#handler-contracts) specific to ERC-20 and ERC-721 interfaces, and these handlers are used to transfer ERC-20 and ERC-721 tokens between chains.
 In general terms, this is just narrowing down the general-purpose diagram that we've described before, so the handler works only with the specific token functions such as _lock/burn_, and _mint/unlock_.

 This guide will go over two different examples of using the bridge to transfer tokens between chains.
-You will mint ERC-20S and ERC-721 Moon tokens and transfer them over the bridge from Moonbase Alpha to Kovan.
+You will mint ERC-20S and ERC-721 Moon tokens and transfer them over the bridge from pangolin Alpha to Kovan.
 The same steps can be followed and applied to Rinkeby.
-To interact with Moonbase Alpha and Kovan/Rinkeby, you will need the following information:
+To interact with pangolin Alpha and Kovan/Rinkeby, you will need the following information:

 ```
-# Kovan/Rinkeby - Moonbase Alpha bridge contract address:
+# Kovan/Rinkeby - pangolin Alpha bridge contract address:
-    {{ networks.moonbase.chainbridge.bridge_address }}
+    {{ networks.pangolin.chainbridge.bridge_address }}

- # Kovan/Rinkeby - Moonbase Alpha ERC-20 handler contract:
+ # Kovan/Rinkeby - pangolin Alpha ERC-20 handler contract:
-    {{ networks.moonbase.chainbridge.ERC20_handler }}
+    {{ networks.pangolin.chainbridge.ERC20_handler }}

-# Kovan/Rinkeby - Moonbase Alpha ERC-721 handler contract:
+# Kovan/Rinkeby - pangolin Alpha ERC-721 handler contract:
-    {{ networks.moonbase.chainbridge.ERC721_handler }}
+    {{ networks.pangolin.chainbridge.ERC721_handler }}
 ```

 !!! note